-NEW YORK, Jan.
-28 /PRNewswire/ -- The average conforming 30-year fixed mortgage rate fell for the fourth consecutive week, settling at 5.13 percent according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.49 discount and origination points.
+NEW YORK, April 28, 2011 /PRNewswire/ -- Mortgage rates remained below the 5 percent mark, with the benchmark conforming 30-year fixed mortgage rate inching lower to 4.95 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.37 discount and origination points.

-The average 15-year fixed mortgage dropped to 4.54 percent but the larger jumbo 30-year fixed rate moved higher to 5.99 percent.
-Adjustable rate mortgages were lower as well, with the average 3-year ARM dipping to 4.65 percent and the 5-year ARM sliding to 4.54 percent.
+The average 15-year fixed mortgage stepped down to 4.14 percent, and the larger jumbo 30-year fixed rate reset the low point of the year at 5.40 percent.
+Adjustable rate mortgages were also lower, with the average 5-year ARM dipping to 3.69 percent and the 7-year ARM dropping to an even 4 percent.

 The last time mortgage rates were above 6 percent was Nov.
 2008.
-At that time, the average rate was 6.33 percent, meaning a $200,000 loan would have carried a monthly payment of $1,241.86.
-With the average rate now 5.13 percent, the monthly payment for the same size loan would be $1,089.59, a savings of more than $150 per month for a homeowner refinancing now.
+At the time, the average 30-year fixed rate was 6.33 percent, meaning a $200,000 loan would have carried a monthly payment of $1,241.86.
+With the average rate now 4.95 percent, the monthly payment for the same size loan would be $1,067.54, a difference of $174 per month for anyone refinancing now.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in the top 10 markets.

-The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next week.
-Half of panelists predict an increase in mortgage rates this week, and 29 percent expect mortgage rates to remain more or less unchanged.
-Just 21 percent forecast another decline in rates over the next seven days.
+The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
+The vast majority of panelists, 77 percent, don't see much of any movement in mortgage rates over the upcoming week.
+The remainder are split, with 15 percent predicting an increase in mortgage rates and just 8 percent forecasting a decline in mortgage rates over the next seven days.

 About Bankrate, Inc.